Mastering Your Morning Smoothie

 3. Not Adding Fat

 Although this meal might not be served on a plate, it is essential that your smoothie remains macronutrient balanced.
 What does that mean?
-It should contain a serving of carbohydrate, protein and healthy fat!
+It should contain a serving of carbohydrates, protein, and healthy fat!
 Fat is vital for our health and also helps slow down digestion to keep us fuller longer and stops our blood sugar from spiking from the fruit.

 4. Forgetting it’s a Meal